Co-Directors Heading link

 Kate Albrecht’s research focuses on public organizations engaging in both formal and informal structures of collaborative governance.
 Albrecht’s interests in understanding organizations as actors within broader institutional and community environments has led to a secondary focus on research methods, particularly methodologies capable of handling longitudinal, multi-level, dynamic, and inter-dependent data structures.

-José Sánchez is a first-year PhD student in the Public Administration program at the College of Urban Planning and Public Affairs, University of Illinois at Chicago.
+José Sánchez is a PhD student in the Public Administration program at the College of Urban Planning and Public Affairs, University of Illinois at Chicago.
 José’s research interests are metropolitan governance and interlocal collaboration.
 Sánchez is particularly interested in the role of central big metropolises in metropolitan regions and networks.
 While in Mexico, José was the executive coordinator of the National Local Government Award from 2013 to 2015.
 His interests include Latin Jazz and Funk alto sax player, writer of children’s and young reader’s novels and biweekly editorialist at the Mexican newspaper El Universal.

 Michele Santana is a Ph.D. student in Public Administration at the University of Illinois Chicago.
 With over seven years of experience in higher education and professional work consulting on government grant funding and compliance, Michele is well-versed in academic advising, instruction, and policy implementation.
 Her research interests are focused on public policy, specifically in the areas of sustainability initiatives, healthy food accessibility, and active transportation infrastructure in urban areas.
 Outside of her academic pursuits, Michele is a member of the Blue Line Run Club in West Town and loves cycling around the city.